comunica/Article-ISWC2018-Resource/content/abstract.md

 new or experimental SPARQL features, and support for new Web interfaces.
 <!-- Task         -->
-We designed and developed a Web-friendly and modular query engine called _Comunica_ that meets these specifications.
+We designed and developed a Web-friendly and modular meta query engine called _Comunica_ that meets these specifications.
 <!-- Object       -->